scperkins/EJEHardenberg.github.io/public/resume.md

 	- Co-founder of [Xenon Apps], creating RESTful API services in C and system administration of company servers.
 Created company Website with [Sean Perkins].

-- Bear Code Junior Developer 9/13 - Present
+- [Bear Code] Junior Developer 9/13 - Present
 	- Montpelier, VT
 	- Full time programmer, designing and implementing Ruby on Rails/Java Spring projects.
 Working in Test Driven Environment and non-hierarchical agile teams.

-- Bear Code Software Engineering Intern 6/13 - 9/13
+- [Bear Code] Software Engineering Intern 6/13 - 9/13
 	- Montpelier, VT
 	- Internship funding by the non-profit Vermont HITEC, Responsible for maintenance of Java EE applications, back end work, data modeling and sprint estimation for Ruby on Rails projects.

-- Brandthropology Intern 1/13 - 5/13
+- [Brandthropology] Intern 1/13 - 5/13
 	- Burlington, VT
 	- Responsible for creating Drupal modules for in-house use as well as working on client sites with Drupal, Wordpress, and jQuery. reated backup interface and tool to interact with iDrive through Bash, Expect, and PHP scripts.

-- Information Technology Assistant 9/12 - 5/13
+- [VHFA] Information Technology Assistant 9/12 - 5/13
 	- Burlington, VT
 	- Responsible for finishing a Database migration project and developing administrative tools for web content